bnaucler/gambot/README.md

     - Winner meets winner seeding algo (w. color reversal)
     - Monrad seeding algo
 * Possibility to 'force' games for players on bench
-* Better (and consistent) error handling
+* Better (and consistent) backend error handling
 * Tournament history search by date
+    - next / prev buttons
 * Refactor (go & js) and divide in multiple source files
 * Reorganize CSS and comment for readability
 * Tool to import player & tournament JSON data to db
 * Better looking popups
 * Move macro definitions to JSON file - import in both back- & frontend
-* New player object with stat for ongoing tournament
+* Player object stat for ongoing tournament
 * Alternate top 5 with APPG instead of total points
     - Store APPG in player object and calculate in backend
 * Logic to determine top players when points are equal